Skip to content

 Why did I get an "Illegal Instruction" error?

 This is usually because a program was compiled on a newer CPU architecture (e.g., intel18) but then run on an older one (e.g., intel14).
 Our system has a range of CPUs, and the newest versions support new instructions not available on the older CPUs.
-One short-term fix is to run programs on the same CPU that they were compiled on.
-Based on our experience, this error has occurred only on intel14 nodes and therefore you need to avoid them.
-That is, for dev-node testing, pick one from dev-intel16, dev-intel16-k80 and dev-intel18.
-For job submission, add #SBATCH--constraint="[intel16|intel18]"in your SLURM script.
+If you receive this error using one of ICER's software modules, make sure that your SLURM script starts with

 Software and modules